RenderKit/embree/readme.txt

 ray.
 To operate on packets of 4 rays, the CPU has to support SSE, to operate on packets of 8 rays, the CPU has to support AVX-256, and to operate on packets of 16 rays, the CPU has to support the Xeon Phi instructions.
-Additionally, the required ISA has to be enabled in Embree at compile time, to use the desired packet size.
+Additionally, the required ISA has to be enabled in Embree at compile time to use the desired packet size.

 Finding the closest hit distance is done through the rtcIntersect functions.